|

 for it.
 He also purchased an E-4 Rectifying enlarger, the only one in private practice.
 So almost overnight

-Bosworth Aerial Surveys became the best equipped and most respected company in the U.S.
+Bosworth Aerial Surveys became the best equipped and most respected company in the U.S. I became a Certified Photogrammetrist and a Professional Surveyor and Mapper registered

 in the state of Florida.
 We were invited to all the conventions and meetings where I presented a show-and-tell